Using API

 const htmlvalidate = new HtmlValidate();

-const report = htmlvalidate.validateFile("myfile.html");
+const report = await htmlvalidate.validateFile("myfile.html");

 console.log("valid", report.valid);